biocore/gemelli/README.md

 ### Tutorials

 If you have a [repeated measures study design](https://en.wikipedia.org/wiki/Repeated_measures_design) with multiple samples per subject over time or space then CTF is the appropriate method to use in gemelli.
 For optimal results CTF requires samples for each subject in each time or space measurement.
 In some cases, this can require binning time my larger windows (e.g. instead of days use months).
-For examples of running CTF we provide a microbiome time series IBD study in the tutorials below.
+For examples of using CTF we provide a microbiome time series IBD study in the tutorials below.

 #### Tutorials with QIIME2